The Physical Limit of Neural Hypoxia Detection in the Black Sea from Satellite Observations: Plain Language Summary

 \section{Plain Language Summary}

-In coastal waters, excessive fertilizer use causes eutrophication, producing organic matter whose decomposition consumes oxygen.
+In coastal waters, nutrients from land-based fertilizers washed in by rivers cause eutrophication, producing organic matter whose decomposition consumes oxygen.
 When ventilation cannot replenish this loss, oxygen drops below a critical threshold, creating hypoxia that threatens marine ecosystems.
-Despite the growing availability of satellite observations, no operational system currently exploits them to directly infer oxygen levels in real time.
-We address this gap by solving the Bayesian inverse problem that estimates the complete Black Sea state, including oxygen, from satellite surface observations alone.
+Although satellite observations are increasingly available, their potential to directly infer subsurface oxygen levels remains largely unexplored.
+We address this gap by solving the Bayesian inverse problem that estimates the complete Black Sea states, including oxygen, from satellite surface observations alone.
 This is challenging since multiple states may produce the same observations.
 Traditional methods estimate only the most likely state, overlooking rare hypoxic events.
-Here, we use a deep generative model trained on numerical model outputs to recover the full range of plausible states, from which oxygen is inferred alongside the other observed variables.
-We find that surface observations enable accurate state estimation within the mixing layer year-round, because homogeneity within this layer makes surface conditions representative of subsurface states.
+Here, we use a deep generative model trained on numerical model outputs to efficiently recover the full range of plausible states, from which oxygen is inferred alongside the other observed variables.
+We find that surface observations enable accurate state estimation within the mixed layer year-round, because homogeneity within this layer makes surface conditions representative of subsurface states.
 During summer, we detect 38\% of all hypoxic events shelf-wide, with 47\% of our detections correctly identifying hypoxia.
-Improving accuracy across depths will likely require longer assimilation windows or additional observations (e.g., float measurements).
+Improving accuracy across depths will likely require longer assimilation windows or sub-surface observations (e.g., float measurements).